PaulinaZajac/PaulinaZajac/README.md

 ### Hi there 👋 I'm Paulina.

 I am an aspiring frontend developer with a passion for creating user interfaces and user experience.
-I have finished Frontend Development bootcamp from SDA Academy and trying my best to develop my skills since then.
+I have finished SDA Academy Frontend Development bootcamp and trying my best to develop my skills since then.
 I am creating web applications in React technology.
 As I am an architect - I am well organized, problem solver and have strong design skills with high attention to details.

 🤹 Skills